Skip to main content

 import { createApp } from '@backstage/frontend-defaults';

-This immediate switch will lead to a lot of breakages that we need to fix.
+This immediate switch will lead to a lot of breakages that will be fixed in the upcoming steps.

 yarn --cwd packages/app add @backstage/core-compat-api